UAE Central Bank Implements Open Finance Framework

 The UAE Central Bank recently issued the Open Finance Regulation which establishes a framework for the licensing, supervision and operation of an open finance framework for the cross-sectoral sharing of data and initiation of transactions on behalf of customers (the Open Finance Framework) which incorporates both open banking and open insurance components.

 The Open Finance Framework signifies a major development for the UAE Central Bank’s financial services regime and is one of nine initiatives within the UAE Central Bank’s Financial Infrastructure Transformation Programme.
 The UAE Central Bank has also noted that it is the first regulator globally to implement a consolidated trust framework and centralised API as part of its Open Finance Framework.
-This will establish a single secure, and centralised connection to facilitate cross-sectoral sharing of data and the initiation of transactions on behalf of uses with their express consent.
+This will establish a single secure, and centralised connection to facilitate cross-sectoral sharing of data and the initiation of transactions on behalf of users with their express consent.

 Payment account information services and payment initiation services were already permitted under the existing UAE Central Bank Retail Payment Services and Card Schemes Regulation.
 However, the scope of the new Open Finance Framework is broader than these existing activities and applies to a wide range of UAE Central Bank licensees including banks, finance companies, payment service providers, stored value facility providers, insurance brokers and companies, exchange houses and loan-based crowd-funding operators.